Water Filters & Softeners

 Q: How does the city treat my water to make it safe?

 A: Water suppliers use a variety of treatment processes to remove contaminants from drinking water.
 These individual processes may be arranged into a “treatment train” to remove undesirable contaminants from the water.
 The most commonly used processes include filtration, flocculation and sedimentation, and disinfection.

 Some treatment trains also include ion exchange and adsorption.
 A typical water treatment plant would have only the combination of processes needed to treat the contaminants in the source water used by the facility.

 Q: How do I sanitize my well that has been impacted by floodwaters?

 A: Since the recent floods in Colorado the biological safety of those with wells were in question.
-One of the first step to consider after the flood levels have receded is to disinfect the well with a step-by-step chlorination if your well is suspect.
+One of the first steps to consider after the flood levels have receded is to disinfect the well with step-by-step chlorination if your well is suspect.